XZANATOL/DataChat/readme.md

 1) **Discord:** you need to be online to access your data.
 2) **Whatsapp:** you don't have the channels feature to organize your data which can makes alot of notes slip by if you're someone who frequently takes notes throughout the day.

-having to deal with the cons, things tends to get a bit annoying.
+Having to deal with the cons, things tends to get a bit annoying.
 So I decided to build up the best of the two worlds.
 A chat app that has enables you to organize data, can be accessed offline and put it online (on a local network) whenever I want to, and for better flexibility, I have to be able to host it from mobile.

 ### How It's Built